Ax3lFernus/NodeMCU_WiFi_Alarm/README.md

 If you install the id for the first time you will need:
 <ol>
 <li>
-Go to File -> Preferences -> Add the link http://arduino.esp8266.com/stable/package_esp8266com_index.json in "Additional Boards Manager URLs" -> Click "OK"
+Go to File -> Preferences -> add the link http://arduino.esp8266.com/stable/package_esp8266com_index.json in "Additional Boards Manager URLs" -> Click "OK"
 </li>
 <li>
 Go to Tools -> Board -> click on "Boards Manager" -> search "esp8266" -> select leatest version -> click "Install" -> when finished click "Close"